 The History of Reiki

 Reiki was discovered in Japan around 1850 by Mikao Usui.
 It is believed that he was from a wealthy family as he traveled to China and Europe for his education and only the wealthy could afford to do this for their children.
-This opportunity led him to become secretary to the head of the Department of Health and Welfare and later he became the Mayor of Tokyo.
+This opportunity led him to become secretary to the head of the Department of Health and Welfare.
 At one point when Usui’s personal and business life was failing he went to Mt.
 Kurama where he had been before to meditate, hopeful that he would discover the answers to his problems.

 Reiki Circles are held monthly for previous students and if you like bring a friend!